recc-tech/tech/checklists/foh-video-setup.md

 - [ ] Check that the walk-in slides have their "Go to Next Timer" set to five seconds and that the last one loops back to the beginning.
 - [ ] Check that the MC announcement slides do _not_ have a "Go to Next Timer."
 - [ ] Check that the verses have the right translation.
+- [ ] Check that the red light is off and the stage lights are on.
 - [ ] Once the rehearsal is done, play each video to make sure the sound is working.

+## Start

+- [ ] Play some music from Spotify.
+- [ ] Show the walk-in slides.

 ## General Reminders